GriffinCodes/GriffinCodes/README.md

 ## Sleep, eat, code, hike

-Hi there, I'm the owner and lead developer of Project Eden, a small community minecraft community I also work as a Software Developer at ClearGage.
+Hi there, I'm the owner and lead developer of Project Eden, a small community minecraft community.
+I also work as a Software Developer at ClearGage.
 If I'm not coding, I'm hiking with my dog.

 <p align="left">
   <img src="https://devicons.github.io/devicon/devicon.git/icons/java/java-original.svg" alt="bootstrap" width="40" height="40" />